Szazlo/Gather-CS50/README.md

-# CS50-Final
+# Gather
 Final collaborative project for Harvard CS50.
 ## Concept
-Event organisation tool to give you peace of mind.
+Gather is a feature packed, event organisation tool to give you peace of mind what ever your are planning next.